DIT112-V20/group-10/README.md

 The "ssid" should be the name of the network being used, and the password of it should be simply put where "password" is stated in quotationmarks.
 The google API key is optional, but to use the map function of the app, one has to simply add it to the "googleApiKey".
-To generate one's own key, go to this site and follow the steps there: https://developers.google.com/maps/documentation/android-sdk/get-api-key
+To generate one's own key, go to [this site](https://developers.google.com/maps/documentation/android-sdk/get-api-key) and follow the steps provided.

 When the code is uploaded to the car the user can now turn on the app and it will automatically connect to the car as long as it is powered on!